Dream-World-Coder/myClassroom/README.md

 #### webapp to create courses from youtube playlists.
 Design own courses, study without any ads or distractions.
 Track course progress, to-do, goals, study hours.

-> Currently its objective is not concurrency or performance, objective is to create an application for personal use.
+> Currently its objective is not concurrency or performance, focus is to create an application for personal use.

 **tech stack**